25 Facts About Happiness That Will Make You Smile

 Wait!
 Maybe it IS the cooler temperatures that contribute to the Nordic happiness rate!

-In 2011, the American Meteorological Society found that temperature affects our happiness more than wind, precipitation, humidity and even sunshine.
+The American Meteorological Society found that temperature affects our happiness more than wind, precipitation, humidity and even sunshine.
 Using a 17-month daily survey and connecting the data to weather patterns, the researchers found that people were happiest at 57°F. As the mercury rises or falls from 57°F, our happiness drops.

 When researchers found the perfect happiness temperature in 2011, they noted that sunshine did not make us happier.
 They also found that, on average, we are happier at night.
 In 2015, other researchers narrowed down the happiness time of day: 7:00PM.
 With the workday done, it seems that most people are spending quality time with their friends and family in the evening.
 Even though the tasks may be mundane, everyday activities, people are happy and enjoying themselves.

 Over ten years ago, the U.S. was in third place on the World Happiness Index.
 By 2016, it had dropped down to 13th.
 People in the know theorize that increased corruption and societal division are beginning to take their toll.
+In 2024, the U.S. ranks 23rd in the World so the declining happiness trend is continuing.

 This long-discussed paradigm is the bane of die-hard singletons.
 With divorce, widowhood and domestic partnerships entering into the equation, it is hard to discern if married people truly are happier than unmarried folks.
 But a Canadian study has found that people who marry their best friend are, indeed, happier than their non-married counterparts.
 The theory behind these findings is that being married to your best friend reduces much of the stress of middle age.
 Having a built-in, at-home support system makes coping easier than it is for people who go it alone.

-Happiness really is contagious.
+Happiness Really is Contagious

 Studies suggests that happiness can move through a social network like a cold.
 It seems that sharing happy news can make the receiver happy, too.
 Close friends can see a 25% boost in happiness.
 Surprisingly, while spouses only have an 8% happiness increase, next door neighbors can experience up to a 34% increase!